ahadjidj/Streaming-Workshop-with-HDF/README.md

 Add and configure the following processors:
 1. Select the GetFile Processor and add it
 1. Configure the GetFile Processor
-  1. Double-click on the new processor
+  i.
+Double-click on the new processor
-  1. The tabbed dialog should show settings, give the processor a name (ex.
+  i.
+The tabbed dialog should show settings, give the processor a name (ex.
 Get File From TMP)
   1. Select the properties tab
   1. Set Input Directory to "/tmp/input" (before doing this use "sudo su nifi" to become the nifi user, and make sure you create this directory on your NiFi box, and that it is owned by the nifi user - chown -R nifi:nifi /tmp/input)
 1. Now add an UpdateAttribute processor